Remote Coding

 disables the version to be shown on the sign-in pagecookie_secret

-run the command to generate your unique cookie secret--github-user
+run the command to generate your unique cookie secretgithub_users

-the config allows everyone with a Github account to sign in, somehow the--github-user
+the config allows everyone in that list to sign in,

 Restart the service after you created the config file.
 Finally we can recreate our funnel to point to auth2-proxy instead of code-server: